exca/Stationeers-IC10-Automation/Basic-IC10/README.md

 # Stationeers-BASIC-IC10
-A BASIC compiler for Stationeers MIPS IC10 code, developped in C# in Unity.
+A BASIC compiler for Stationeers MIPS IC10 code, developped in C#, in Unity, by Exca (Fly Game Studio).

 This page introduces the BASIC-IC10 programming language designed for the IC10 chips in the game Stationeers.
 A BASIC language is well-suited for managing complex code and is particularly accessible to individuals who may not have prior programming experience due to its simple and user-friendly syntax.